 Who is Vikas Dubey, the criminal behind the Kanpur firing that killed 8 policemen

-New Delhi, July 03: 8 police personnel including a Deputy Superintendent of Police have been shot by criminals at Kanpur in Uttar Pradesh during a police raid to nab noted history-sheeter Vikas Dubey's house on July 2 late night.
+New Delhi, July 03: Atleast 8 police personnel including a Deputy Superintendent of Police have been shot by criminals at Kanpur in Uttar Pradesh during a police raid to nab noted history-sheeter Vikas Dubey's house on July 2 late night.

+Also, 2 Police personnel were injured and two criminals have been neutralised following the encounter.

 Teams from three police stations had gone to Bithoor's Dikru village in Chaubepur police station area in search of Vikas Dubey, the notorious criminal and history sheeter, who has 60 cases registered against him.